kontainapp/km/demo/kubeless/README.md

 ## Building the Core

+We've created a fork of the kubeless core in github.
+See <https://github.com/kontainapp/kubeless>.

 - `make -C kubeless function-controller` builds the function controller docker image (`kubeless-function-controller`).
 - `make -C kubeless function-image-builder` builds the docker image `kubeless-function-controller:latest` used to build function images.